General Educational Development (GED®)

 This program is available to students who are not currently enrolled in high school and are 16 years of age or older.
 Preparation to take the GED® is available through the Adult Success Center located on the third floor of the Roy F. Christensen building (the College of Technology).

 An assessment test named the TABE (Tests of Adult Basic Education) is given and a course of study is then determined by the scores and goals of the individual student.
 There are daytime and evening classes in reading, language, and math as well as guided independent study and computerized study options.
-For those with high-level scores, SkillsTutor and GED Connection are available.
+For those with high-level scores, GED Connection is available.
 Flexible scheduling is available.

 Preparation for this test is FREE of charge through the Adult Success Center and outreach centers operating throughout southeastern Idaho.